meltano/meltano-codespace-ready/README.md

 **Let's go ahead and build it ourselves within 5 minutes**

-# Step 1 - Initialize Meltano Project
+# Step 1 - initialize a new meltano project

 Inside the terminal (bottom window) run: